Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 publicly proclaimed we were going to make a television show.
 We didn't know what cameras or anything, and then we recreated the Dick Havitt show set.

-Well, no, I think that's that.
+Well, no, I mean,

-I think it was just like that.
-A real guests were coming, and then I decided for the first time in my life at 35 to try.
+I think it was just like that a real guests were coming, and then I decided for the first time in my life at 35 to try.

 And then I've kind of seen myself progress, and it's given me a sense of self-worth.
 And

-remember that doctor's appointment you were supposed to make a while ago that one you meant to book but you got sidetracked and completely forgot until now right now while you're watching this I'm not laughing at the the the company I'm laughing at this guy who was reminded by me just now that he has to go to the dentist for an appointment for his biannual cleaning or an overdue annual checkup that's been three years in the making.
+I'm laughing at this guy who was reminded by me just now that he has to go to the dentist for an appointment for his biannual cleaning or an overdue annual checkup that's been three years in the making.

 Why not book it today?
-Zock Doc makes it easy to find the right doctor right now and it's all online.
+ZockToc makes it easy to find the right doctor right now, and it's it's all online.
 You'll probably be able to book an appointment before the end of this ad.

 I don't know about you guys, but my entire social feed is filled with different health trends.
 Like cottage cheese is an entire nutrition plan or red light therapy can solve every skin problem.